Narigo/scalajs-fun/README.md

 ## Video 18 - Multiple independent instances of a component

 We moved `LabeledSlider` into its own class here, so the example `ScycleApp` uses it for a weight and height slider with different properties, using a simple `SliderPropsDriver` which provides a configuration for the sliders.
+To be in sync with the current implementation of the `DomDriver`, we had to change the `select` event.
+It is now returning another `DomDriver` instance which uses the same mutable Map for `selectedEvents` in order to synchronize all captured events.

+The example app is now able to pass a preselected `DomDriver` to the two `LabeledSlider` instances.

+## Video 19 - Isolating component instances